 The File Explorer add-ons have features which enable PDF and SVG previews in Windows Explorer.
 This way you can see these files as thumbnails or in the preview pane without having to open the file.
 As most people use PDFs, I’d highly suggest turning these on.

-The last utility I use often is the PowerToys Run feature.
+Another feature I use often is the PowerToys Run.
 This allows you to press Alt + Space to open a search bar.
 You can quickly search through and run your apps, find files, run commands, and more.
 It’s like a quicker, more streamlined way to open apps.
 I prefer it to the Start menu.

 Finally, PowerToys includes additional utilities that I don’t use often, but you may find useful.
 It has “FancyZones” which allow you to organize apps on your screen into distinct “zones” for multitasking, a Keyboard Manager which lets you quickly remap keys for your specific use case, and an image resizer that allows you to quickly resize images by right clicking the file.